michaelnordmeyer/michaelnordmeyer.github.io/_drafts/macbook-12-retina-vs-ipad-pro.md

   - iPad
   - MacBook
 ---
 Because most people think of the iPad Pro as a notebook replacement, I want to compare three ultra-light devices to show that it’s not easy to replace: the 12″ MacBook Retina, the iPad Pro 12.9″ and 9.7″, and the iPad Air 2.
-I use external keyboards for both iPads, because having one means I'm much more productive, even though I quite like the on-screen keyboard.
-I don't write about the Apple Pencil and the obvious benefits for artistic use cases, because the MacBook as a notebook can't act as a drawing board.
+I use external keyboards for both iPads, because having one means I’m much more productive, even though I quite like the on-screen keyboard.
+I don’t write about the Apple Pencil and the obvious benefits for artistic use cases, because the MacBook as a notebook can’t act as a drawing board.
 So if you think about getting the iPad Pro because of the Apple Pencil, well, there’s no other option than to just get the iPad Pro.

-## The iPad Pro 12.9" – A Humongous Tablet
+## The iPad Pro 12.9˝ – A Humongous Tablet

 While it’s true the iPad Pro has a larger screen, in my opinion this larger screen is only helpful if running two apps side by side.
-But because of the size you can't call the iPad Pro a tablet anymore.
+But because of the size you can’t call the iPad Pro a tablet anymore.
 It’s so huge I rather want to put it down on a table.
 It feels more like a notebook than a tablet.
 The screen is exactly twice the size of a normal non-mini iPad.
 You can put two iPads next to each other and you get about the size of an iPad Pro.

 ### Keyboard – Virtual and Physical